 AAB architects is a design-led practice based in north London, providing a proactive architectural service tailored to individual client needs.

-Established in 2000 by practice principal Alice Brown, the practice has kept its approachable, genuine nature, taking pride in positive working relationships with clients and consultants.
+Established in 2000 by practice principal Alice Brown, the practice has kept its approachable, genuine nature, taking pride in positive working relationships with clients, consultants and contractors.

 Alice Brown / Practice Principal

-Alice studied architecture at Cambridge, where she graduated with a 1st class honours degree, and at Harvard University.
-After graduation Alice gained experience in a number of renowned practices in London, including Colin St John Wilson & Partners, where she worked on the British Library, then under construction.
-She later joined MacCormac Jamieson Prichard, where she worked on the new Jubilee line station at Southwark as project architect for the upper ticket hall and over-station development.
+Alice studied architecture at Cambridge University and at the Harvard Graduate School of Design.
+Following completion of her diploma, Alice gained a range of experience in a number of renowned design practices, including Colin St John Wilson & Partners where she spent a year working on the British Library.
+At MacCormac Jamieson Prichard she was project architect for the upper ticket hall of the new Jubilee line station at Southwark and proposed overstation development.